ctu-mrs/ctu-mrs.github.io/docs/system/custom_configs.md

 ---
 layout: default
-title: How to use custom config files
+title: Custom config files
-parent: Tutorials
+parent: System
 ---

 # How to use custom config files